phetsims/phet-info/deployment-info/src/rc-phet-io.md

 The latest fully-tested SHAs (use these if appropriate): (doesn't exist yet)

 The latest SHAs under testing (use these if appropriate): https://github.com/phetsims/faradays-law/blob/8f2f22de09af5ae1ee7fcfac5734a870e21e1fe1/dependencies.json
+Keep in mind these SHAs may not include all of the repos for your sim.

 RC versions are deployed to spot.colorado.edu at http://www.colorado.edu/physics/phet/dev/html/